Nerdaxic/GTM-Scripts/README.md

 # GTM-Scripts
-Collection of useful scripts for Google Tag Manager
+I will be adding a collection of useful scripts for Google Tag Manager.

+* Different tracking implementations
+* Helpful tools to build event & conversion tracking